[Blog](/blog/.md)

 docker exec cli kafkactl consume bufstream-on-tigris --tail=100

-You’ll see the seven messages from messages.txt
+You’ll see the seven messages from `messages.txt` that were published to the topic:

 Hello, world!